Openscapes/2021-noaa-nmfs/README.md

 10/01 | 2.
 Team culture and data strategies for future us | [team culture](#team-culture), [data strategies](#data-strategies), [coding strategies](#coding-strategies) | Seaside Chat (code of conduct); Team 1:1's with Eli; Co-working
 10/15 | 3.
 Open communities and coding strategies for future us | [coding with communities](#communities) | Seaside Chat (pathways); Team 1:1's with Eli; Co-working
 10/29 | 4.
 Pathways share |  |

+## Participating teams

+These are the teams participating: please edit this repo yourself following our GitHub Clinic!

+*listed here*

+## GitHub Organizations

+These are GitHub Organizations of participating teams, with ones that are newly created through the Champions program indicated.

+*listed here*

 ## More Background on Openscapes and the Champions program: